-- service (toil.job.Job.Service) Service to add. - parentService (toil.job.Job.Service) Service that will be started before 'service' is started.
-Allows trees of services to be established. parentService must be a service of this job.
+- service Service to add. - parentService Service that will be started before 'service' is started.
+Allows trees of services to be established, parentService must be a service of this job.

 Returns a promise that will be replaced with the return value from toil.job.Job.
 Service.start() of service in any successor of the job.